ECA International Director, Reader in History of Art and Senior Curator of French art at the Scottish National Gallery.

 She is Senior Trustee of the Burrell Collection in Glasgow and sits on the Burrell Renaissance Board.
 She is a founding Board member of the International Art Market Studies Association and is on the steering committee for the European Revivals Research Network, initiated by the Ateneum Art Museum, Helsinki, in 2010.
 She is also on the editorial board of the Journal of the Scottish Society for Art History and is a Group Leader (Continental post-1800) for Art UK.

 Frances recently curated Daubigny, Monet, Van Gogh: Impressions of Landscape, a collaboration between the Taft Museum, Cincinnati, the National Galleries of Scotland and the Van Gogh Museum, Amsterdam (2016-17).
 She also curated the Celtic revival section of Celts: Art and Identity (*****The Guardian), British Museum and National Museums of Scotland 2015-16).
-The catalogue has been shortlisted for the Current Archaeology Book of the Year 2017
+The catalogue was shortlisted for the Current Archaeology Book of the Year 2017.

-Frances is editor of Nordic Artists Colonies 1870-1920, a special edition of Art in Translation, to be published in two volumes in June and September 2017.
+Frances is editor of Nordic Artists Colonies 1870-1920, a special edition of Art in Translation (Taylor & Francis), published in two volumes in June and December 2017.
 She is also co-editor (with Marja Lahelma) of The Idea of North: Myth-Making and Identities, to be published by The Birch and the Star in 2017.

 Frances is the author of Van Gogh's Twin: the Scottish Art Dealer Alexander Reid (1854-1928) (2010) and co-author of S.J.
 Peploe (Yale 2013).
 Edited books include Monet and French Landscape (Edinburgh 2006) (see full list of publications below).
 She has curated and contributed to several major international exhibitions.
 These include Degas and America: The Early Collectors (Atlanta, Minneapolis 2001) Alfred Sisley: Poet of Impressionism (Ferrara, Madrid, Lyon 2002); Patrick Geddes: the French Connection (2004); Gauguin's Vision (2005); Van Gogh and Britain: Pioneer Collectors (2006); Impressionism and Scotland (2008); Van Gogh to Kandinsky: Symbolist Landscape in Europe 1880-1910 (Amsterdam, Edinburgh, Helsinki 2012-13); American Impressionism: A New Vision 1880-1900 (Giverny, Edinburgh, Madrid 2014-2015), supported by the Terra Foundation; The Glasgow Boys: Schots impressionisme 1880-1900 (Drents Museum, Assen, Netherlands, 2015-16).